Pupil Design Awards entry requirements and judging

 Social and environmental impact

-How can it make a positive difference to people or the natural world?
+- How does the proposal make a positive difference for people and/or the natural world?

-How will it use materials and resources in a sustainable way?
+- How does the proposal consider using materials, processes, and resources in a sustainable way?

 Rigorous research and compelling insights

-How did you develop your proposal by incorporating feedback and testing new ideas through prototyping and iterating?
+- How does the proposal incorporate feedback and testing through prototyping and iteration?

-Have you considered how your proposal will work in practice?
+- Has the pupil/team considered how the proposal will work in practice?

-How would you measure the success of your proposal if it became a reality?
+- Has the pupil/team considered how they would measure the success of their proposal if it became a reality?

 Creativity and innovation

-The RSA team then contacts all competition entrants to let them know whether or not they have been shortlisted.
-If your pupils' work is shortlisted, you will be invited to the final presentation event in July.
+The RSA team contacts all competition entrants to let them know whether or not they have been shortlisted.